Cobbold Gorge – bespoken beauty in the remote Queensland

 Cobbold Gorge Camping

 There is a variety of camping options to suit all rigs.
-You can choose between caravan sites, power sites with ensuite or just camping.
+You can choose between caravan sites, power sites with ensuite or just unpowered sites.
+The camping facilities are friendly and well-equipped, offering visitors a comfortable and memorable experience.

 The campground is well shaded with big trees and fire rigs are placed around.